Lemon Chicken Orzo Soup in 30 Minutes

 - salt and pepper to taste

 - In a large stock pot or soup pot, melt the butter with the olive oil and add the onion, celery, and carrots.
 Make sure to salt and pepper.
+Sauté for 3-4 minutes.
+(If you are using raw chicken, sauté it in the butter and olive oil before adding the onion, celery, and carrots.)

-- Add in the chicken stock or broth and the water.
-Bring to a boil.
-Once water is boiling, add in the orzo pasta and continue boiling for 10-15 minutes or until pasta is tender.
+- Once water is boiling, add in the orzo pasta and continue boiling for 10-15 minutes or until pasta is tender.

 - You can also add in fresh or dried parsley for garnish and flavor.